- 📥 Set up backups

-If that command is not found, then it may be installed in a location that's
+If neither command is found, then borgmatic may be installed in a location

-This generates a sample configuration file at /etc/borgmatic/config.yaml (by default).
-You should edit the file to suit your needs, as the values are representative.
-All fields are optional except where indicated, so feel free to ignore anything you don't need.
+You should edit the configuration file to suit your needs, as the generated values are only representative.
+All options are optional except where indicated, so feel free to ignore anything you don't need.
 Be sure to use spaces rather than tabs for indentation; YAML does not allow tabs.

-You can also get the same sample configuration file from the configuration reference, the authoritative set of all configuration options.
+You can get the same sample configuration file from the configuration reference, the authoritative set of all configuration options.
 This is handy if borgmatic has added new options since you originally created your configuration file.
 Also check out how to upgrade your configuration.

-encrypt your Borg repository with a passphrase instead of a key file, you'll
+If you encrypt your Borg repository with a passphrase or a key file, you'll

 either need to set the borgmatic

 of the Borg Quick Start for more info.